riff-lang/site/src/doc.md

 Currently, floating-point numbers are truncated to integers when used as the expression to iterate over.

-Iterating over a string is similar to iterating over an array.
+Iterating over a string is similar to iterating over a table.

 ```riff
 for k,v in "Hello" {